 Queer History at Brandeis

-Over the summer of 2018, graduate students in the Women’s, Gender, and Sexuality Studies program of Brandeis University began working on a project designed to locate, archive, and highlight the university’s decades of queer history.
-Thanks to the archives of the Justice, researchers were able to find documentation of LGBTQ+ activities and communities on campus stretching back as far as 1957, and begin assembling an oral queer history by interviewing Brandeis alumni.
-The first wave of research has been collected in this timeline, with plans to bring more events, more stories, and more remarkable people to light.
+Over the summer of 2018, graduate students in the Women’s, Gender and Sexuality Studies Department at Brandeis University began working on a project designed to locate, archive and highlight the university's decades of queer history.
+Thanks to the archives of the Justice, researchers were able to find documentation of LGBTQ+ activities and communities on campus stretching back as far as 1957, and began assembling an oral queer history by interviewing Brandeis alumni.
+The first wave of research has been collected in this timeline with plans to bring more events, more stories and more remarkable people to light.

 Thanks to the Robert D. Farber University Archives and Special Collections and the archives of the Justice.

 Project Team: Rebecca Barton (GS), Wendy Cadge, Jay Collay ('22), Shannon Kearns, Samantha Leonard (GS), Wren Li ('22), Madeline Scranton ('20), Riley Thomas (GS)